charchil08/snug-redux/README.md

 - without middleware, action can return only Sync JS objects and nothing else.

 - to use async middleware, we need to use redux-thunk.
+It basically return a function so we can make that returned function async and do API requests.